If you’re looking for gazebo lights then you’re in the right place.

-Highly recommended by our team.
-We've got a video review of them coming to give you an idea of what you get for your money.
+Highly recommended by our team, especially when used with hot tub shelters to add a touch of elegance.
+We’ve got a video review of them coming to give you an idea of what you get for your money.

 BlueFire 31ft LED ball fairy lights are a different style of gazebo light and give off an extremely nice ambient light.
 If you’re really looking to illuminate your gazebo / pergola, you could even combine both.

 Pro tip: Think about buying 2 sets, the bulbs are quite small.